 Andrew G. Britt

 I am a historian of contemporary Latin America and a digital scholarship developer with a national focus on Brazil.
-I am an Assistant Professor in the Division of Liberal Arts at the University of North Carolina School of the Arts.
+I work as an Assistant Professor in the Division of Liberal Arts at the University of North Carolina School of the Arts.
 My research is based in the city of São Paulo, Brazil - a frenetic, magnetic metropolis of more than 20 million.
 I completed my PhD at Emory University in 2018, which was awarded honorable mention for Best Dissertation in the Humanities (Antonio Candido Prize) by the Latin American Studies Association Brazil Section.
-I am currently revising the thesis into a book, titled “I’ll Samba Someplace Else”: Planning Race and Space in São Paulo, 1930s-1980s.
-In my digital work I am especially interested in collaborative mapping as a means to reconstruct buried places sacred to African descendants throughout the Americas.
+I am currently revising the thesis into a book, titled The Paradoxes of Ethnoracial Space in São Paulo, 1930s-1980s.

 Publications

-“Re/Mapping São Paulo’s Geographies of African Descent,” Items: Insights from the Social Sciences, Social Science Research Council, February 25, 2020.
+Re/Mapping São Paulo’s Geographies of African Descent,” Items: Insights from the Social Sciences, Social Science Research Council, February 25, 2020.

 Co-Author, “Pauliceia 2.0: A Computational Platform for Collaborative Historical Research,” Proceedings XVIII GEOINFO, December 4th-6th, 2017, Salvador, BA, Brazil, 28-39.